-- All State Forests that contain native forests should be gazetted as National Park, Nature Reserve, State Conservation Area or Regional Park under the National Parks and Wildlife Act. - CBC supports these reserves being formally declared for Aboriginal joint management under the relevant provisions of the National Parks and Wildlife Act. - 6.
-Opportunities to realise carbon and biodiversity benefits and support carbon and biodiversity markets, and mitigate and adapt to climate change risks, including the greenhouse gas emission impacts of different uses of forests and assessment of climate change risks to forests. - The scientific consensus is that ecologically intact natural systems have a critical role to play in sequestering and storing atmospheric carbon, the primary driving of climate change.
-An intact, well-protected NSW forest estate has a major role to play in addressing these threats to our collective future. - While recognising the importance of carbon capture and storage, the lack of integrity in current carbon and biodiversity trading schemes inspires little confidence that such schemes should be expanded to include public native forests.
-Moreover, it would be entirely self-defeating if credits generated through the protection of public native forests were used to enable excess emissions by unrelated industries.
+All State Forests that contain native forests should be gazetted as National Park, Nature Reserve, State Conservation Area or Regional Park under the National Parks and Wildlife Act.
+We support these reserves being formally declared for Aboriginal joint management under the relevant provisions of the National Parks and Wildlife Act.

+6. Opportunities to realise carbon and biodiversity benefits and support carbon and biodiversity markets, and mitigate and adapt to climate change risks, including the greenhouse gas emission impacts of different uses of forests and assessment of climate change risks to forests.

+The scientific consensus is that ecologically intact natural systems have a critical role to play in sequestering and storing atmospheric carbon, the primary driving of climate change.
+An intact, well-protected NSW forest estate has a major role to play in addressing these threats to our collective future.
+We recognise the importance of carbon capture and storage, however the lack of integrity in current carbon and biodiversity trading schemes inspires little confidence that such schemes should be expanded to include public native forests.